EU-JAPAN DIGITAL WEEK 2025

 Moderators

-- Chiara Zincone, EU Digital Policy Analyst, OpenNebula Systems
+EU Digital Policy Analyst, OpenNebula Systems - Dr. Thomas Ohlson Timoudas

 Moderator

-- Dr. Raluca Csernatoni, Professor, Centre for Security, Diplomacy, and Strategy, Brussels School of Governance, Vrije Universiteit Brussel
+Professor, Centre for Security, Diplomacy, and Strategy, Brussels School of Governance, Vrije Universiteit Brussel - Prof. Florence Tama

 Speakers